vg-json-data/sm-json-data/logicalRequirements.md

   * Energy (total of RegularEnergy + ReserveEnergy)
 * _count:_ The amount of the resource that Samus must have.

-This requirement does not consume the resource.
+This requirement consumes the resource.

 __Example:__
 ```json